Air pollution in India

 Dust & Construction contribute about 45% to the air pollution in India, which is followed by Waste Burning.
 Crafting activities are mostly in the urban areas while Waste Burning is in the rural areas (agriculture).

 Air pollution in India is a serious environmental issue.
+Air pollution contributes to the premature deaths of 2 million Indians every year.
 Of the 30 most polluted cities in the world, 21 were in India in 2019.
 As per a study based on 2016 data, at least 140 million people in India breathe air that is 10 times or more over the WHO safe limit and 13 of the world's 20 cities with the highest annual levels of air pollution are in India.
 As per the World Air Quality Report 2023, of the 100 most polluted cities in the world, 83 are in India.
 The main contributors to India's particulate air pollution include industrial and vehicular emissions, construction dust and debris, dependence on thermal power for electricity, waste burning, and use of wood and dung by low-income and rural households for cooking and heating.
 51% of India's air pollution is caused by industrial pollution, 27% by vehicles, 17% by crop burning and 5% by other sources.
-Air pollution contributes to the premature deaths of 2 million Indians every year.
 Emissions come from vehicles and industry, whereas in rural areas, much of the pollution stems from biomass burning for cooking and keeping warm.
 In autumn and spring months, large scale crop residue burning in agriculture fields – a cheaper alternative to mechanical tilling – is a major source of smoke, smog and particulate pollution.
 India has a low per capita emissions of greenhouse gases but the country as a whole is the third largest greenhouse gas producer after China and the United States.
 A 2013 study on non-smokers found that Indians, on average, have about 30% lower lung function compared to Europeans.

 The Air (Prevention and Control of Pollution) Act was passed in 1981 to regulate air pollution but has failed to reduce pollution because of poor enforcement of the rules.